MuhammedBurakGormus/MuhammedBurakGormus/README.md

 ### Hi there 👋

 I am a senior Mechanical Engineering student at Bilkent University.
-I have an interest in micro designs, finite element method and robotics.
+I have interests in micro designs, finite element method and artifical intelligence.
 I am a goal-oriented, enthusiastic undergrad student.

 In my profile, you can find 2 projects that implements Finite Element Method in order to analyze beams and trusses: